-- What are key things we learn from Sindutai's story?
-Possible answers: - Every pregnancy is different and some pose higher risk of complication for women.
-Adolescent girls are at especially high risk as their bodies are note fully physically developed and prepared for pregnancy.
-Parents and the community should be aware and protect thier young brides, so they are not pressured to begin having children.
-Delaying their first pregnancy until they are at least 18 years old.
-This in turn will allow young women to complete their education. - o It is important for women to have a skilled birth attendant at their birth in case there are complications. - You do not have to have your life sorted out before you can help others. - o When you start, others may join you. - We all have something special that we can use to help our communities.
-We need to be aware of it and use it. - You don't have to be powerful or rich to be able to start contributing to your community.
+• What are key things we learn from Mugeni's story?

+- Being HIV positive is not a sentence to death, with care and treatment you can live a long, healthy life. - People on HIV treatment can reduce the virus in their bodies to the point where they can no longer spread the virus to others. - o With courage and purpose, people can overcome stigma. - You do not have to have your life sorted out before you can help others. - o When you start, others may join you. - We all have something special that we can use to help our communities.
+You do not have to pay evil for evil - You do not have to be powerful or rich to be able to start contributing to your community.